 As with any medical procedure, we are sure you have many questions.
 If you have any questions or concerns do not hesitate to contact us!

 Implants are one of the best ways to replace missing teeth.
 The root portion of a missing tooth is replaced by a surgically inserted titanium post which fuses to the jawbone.
 An abutment is placed on top of the implant, which connects the crown to the implant.
 The dental crown is a false tooth which is specifically shaped and designed to match the rest of your natural teeth.

 There are several kinds of dental implant options.
 These include:

-They can minimize ongoing bone loss in the jaws while bridges require adjacent teeth to be filed down, dental implants do not impact healthy neighbouring teeth.
+Can minimize ongoing bone loss in the jaws while bridges require adjacent teeth to be filed down, dental implants do not impact healthy neighboring teeth.